siliconcompiler/siliconcompiler/docs/user_guide/data_model.rst

 Accessing Schema Parameters
 ---------------------------

-While all the design and compilation information are stored in the Schema object, this information is manipulated through separate data structured called :class:`~siliconcompiler.core.Chip`.
+While all the design and compilation information are stored in the Schema object, this information is manipulated through a separate data structured called :class:`~siliconcompiler.core.Chip`.

 .. _chip_obj: